DDMAL/diva.js/readme.md

 ### Setting up the frontend

-All of the relevant Javascript, CSS, and image files can be found in the `diva.js/` directory, under the subdirectories `js`/, `css/`, and `img/`, respectively.
-The included HTML files in the `examples/` directory give an example of how the document viewer can be initialized, with further setup details in the readme.md file in that directory.
+All of the relevant Javascript, CSS, and image files can be found in the `build` directory, under the subdirectories `js`/, `css/`, and `img/`, respectively.
+The included HTML files in the `demo/` directory give an example of how the document viewer can be initialized, with further setup details in the readme.md file in that directory.

 ### Setting up the backend